kaylon/fate-template/README.md

 This project is licensed under the **GNU General Public License, version 3** (or any later version).

 For more details, see the [full license text](https://www.gnu.org/licenses/gpl-3.0.html).

+ This project is not associated with or endorsed by the creators of Critical Role, Darrington Press or any other commercial entity.
+It is an independent project created for educational and personal use.

 ### This template uses:
 - Montserrat font (Google Fonts, SIL Open Font License)